How To Spend A Summer’s Day in Frome – 10 Things To Do on a Budget

 2. Picnic in the park

 This wonderful public park was created in 1887 to celebrate Queen Victoria’s Golden Jubilee.
 To this day, the park boasts a traditional thatched bandstand despite undergoing developments to include a cafe and to improve the play equipment in the Mary Baily Playing Field beside it.
 It’s the number one destination for picnics, hands down.
+Find out more about Victoria Park and the Mary Baily Playing Field.

 3. Step back in time